The Pharos Lighthouse at Alexandria

 i) They obtain a small quantity of very valuable, very cold, pure water.

-ii) In removing fresh water, the water remaining in the system becomes increasingly saline.
+ii) In suitably removing the fresh water, the water remaining in the system becomes increasingly saline.
 This heavy brine can be returned to the halocline pool making it more saline and thus more efficient as a storage medium, and

 iii) Any risk of freeze-ups within the mechanism is totally avoided.
-Design imperatives demand that the height of the separation between plaza and viaduct be sufficient to prevent air being sucked into the system.
+Design imperatives demand that the height of the separation between plaza and viaduct be sufficient to prevent air being sucked back up into the system and gives a strong indication of the working vacuum within the system.
+[Depending upon salinity, ~13.6 inches of water gauge = ~1millibar (1mb of mercury, ie barometric pressure).

 5. Plaza (~5m AMSL)

-This cold water was used to chill and so generate condensate on the outer surfaces of heat exchanger panels, in much the same way as water forms on the outside of a cold bottle of beer or soda taken from the fridge.
-The precise detail of how the system operated is of no greater importance as there are clearly many possibilities given differing initial circumstances.
+The precise detail of how the system operated is of no great importance as there are clearly many possibilities given differing initial circumstances.
 What is significant is that all would rely upon the availability of a significant source of vacuum.
 Tests suggest a 10% (100mb) reduction in surface pressure (to ~910mb) is easily attainable with a relatively small and simple vortex generator and significantly more would seem entirely achievable.
-Indeed, there are two defined clearances
+Indeed, as already detailed there are two defined clearances

 (a) between the viaduct and the plaza (~4m-5m), and